 Make a private written offer to the homeowner that details the amount you are willing to pay and the terms of the sale.
 Find a standard real estate contract form at an office supply store and fill it out.
 Alternately, if you will be securing financing through a bank, ask a loan officer to help you make an offer on one of their bank forms.

 Address all material defects and repairs in your offer.
 This is a common sticking point for private home-buying transactions.
 Ask the homeowner to complete a disclosure statement that reveals his knowledge of all material defects in the home and decide who will pay to correct them.

 Stipulate issues that allow you or the seller to back out of the contract.
 These issues include your inability to sell a home you currently own, your inability to secure financing and any findings by a hired home inspector that result in high-cost repairs.
 Set a dollar limit for repairs in the contract, allowing either side to back out if the price of needed repairs exceeds that amount.

-Make an “as is” offer and bypass all inspections.
+When buying a house through a private sale, you can choose to make an “as is” offer and bypass all inspections.
 This is usually a cash offer since banks rarely make home loans for property that does not undergo an inspection.
 You assume all risk for repairs with this type of an offer so adjust your offering price to reflect your risk.

-Visit an attorney or a title insurance company after you make an offer and the homeowner accepts it.
+The process of buying a house privately comes with legal concerns.
+So, you'll want to visit an attorney or a title insurance company after you make an offer and the homeowner accepts it.
 To ensure that the property is free and clear of all liens, you need a title insurance policy indicating you are the sole owner of the property once the transaction closes.

 - Take your time when making a private offer on a house.
 Although you can save money, you can also take a loss if the property has hidden defects or if creditors have filed a mechanic’s lien against the sale of the home.